-Background Information
+Background

-Solar thermal energy (STE) is a renewable energy technology that harnesses the sun's energy to generate heat for various commercial and residential applications.
-These applications include space heating, air conditioning, hot water, industrial process heat, drying, distillation and desalination, and even electrical power generation.
-There are several types of collectors that can be used for solar thermal systems, such as unglazed, transpired, flat-plate, evacuated tube, and concentrating collectors.
+Solar thermal harnesses the sun's energy to generate heat for commercial and residential applications such as space heating, air conditioning, water heating, industrial process heat, drying, distillation and desalination, and even electrical power generation.
+There are several types of collectors that can be used for solar thermal systems, such as unglazed, transpired, flat-plate, evacuated tubes or concentrating collectors.
 In the case of swimming pool heating, unglazed collectors are often used due to their efficiency and affordability.

-Unglazed solar collectors operate at relatively low temperatures (95°F - 100°F) and are one of the simplest and least expensive forms of solar thermal technology.
-These collectors are described as "unglazed" as they do not have a glass covering or "glazing" on the collector box to trap heat.
-Unglazed technologies often use black plastic tubular panels mounted on a roof or other support structure to absorb sunlight.
-A water pump circulates pool water directly through the tubular panels, transferring energy to the water, and returns the water to the pool at a higher temperature.
-Although used primarily for pool heating, these collectors can also pre-heat large volumes of water for other commercial and industrial applications.
-For information on current market practices in California, see Section 2.2.1 and 2.2.2 of this report.
+As one of the simplest and least expensive forms of solar thermal technology, unglazed collectors do not have a glass covering or "glazing" on the collector box and often use black plastic panels of aligned water tubes mounted on a roof or other support structure to absorb sunlight.
+A water pump circulates pool water directly through the water tubes, transferring energy to the water.
+The pump returns the water to the pool at a higher temperature, between 95 °F and 100 °F. Although primarily for pool heating, collectors can also preheat large volumes of water for other commercial and industrial applications.

+For information on current market practices in California, see Section 4.1 and 4.2 of this report.